 Thinking people are conscious about what they are doing, and choice is part of their navigation equipment.
 Some have reduced all that we do, all of our desires and intentions, to biology, to our genes.
 Plants have genes, and they are describing humans as the same as plants.
 Plants might interact with neighboring plants, but look around!
 We are not plant-like.
 We choose to walk around objects.
 And we humans have more of what psychologists call socialization, not easily reduced simply to biology.
 It is not common for us to see people reduced to the biological impulse of moving against others sexually in public, or to see hungry people grabbing food out of the hands of others.
 Socialization involves applying our will.
 It's learning that becomes biology as cells in our memory bank, but this doesn't negate that intentionality and choice is occurring.

 The question arises whether we can change.
-In a British drama, "Doc Martin," Martin's aunt says, "We are what we are.
-We can't charge."
-Doc Martin, a man of science, says, "Yes we can."
-I agree with Martin.
-We can change and do, because what we do is not pre-determined by our biology.
+Some have declared that we can't.
+But we can and do, because what we do is not necessarily pre-determined by our biology.
 Studying history, we see people changing in attitude.
-For example, Americans in general have changed in their attitude toward race within the last century.
-So too have Europeans since the mid-1800s.
+For example, within the last century many people in the United States have changed in attitude toward race.
+So too have many Europeans since the mid-1800s.
 How is that explained if we are determined by our biology alone?

 Copyright © 2016 by Frank E. Smitha.
 All rights reserved.